ACDiT: Interpolating Autoregressive Conditional Modeling and Diffusion Transformer: Related Work

-\textbf{Autoregressive Visual Generation.} Autoregressive models have shown promising results in visual generation~\cite{iGPT, vqgan, var, mar, emu3, imagefolder}.
-The iGPT~\cite{iGPT} first proposes autoregressively generating raw image pixels as a raster-scan sequence.
-VQGAN~\cite{vqgan} improves the performance by training an autoregressive transformer on discrete tokens produced by VQVAE~\cite{VQVAE}.
-LlamaGen~\cite{llama-gen} enhances the image tokenizer and scales up the autoregressive transformers to 3.1B parameters, building on the latest Llama architecture~\cite{llama, llama2}.
-Also, several works demonstrate the potential of token-base visual generation in text-to-image tasks~\cite{parti, lumina-mgpt, llama-gen, emu3}.
-Inspired by RQ-Transformer~\cite{rq-trans}, VAR~\citep{var} proposes the next-scale prediction and obtain good improvement.
-In video generation, some works~\cite{videodiffmodel, rollingdiffmodel} utilize sliding windows for progressive generation.
-Diffusion Forcing~\cite{diffusionforcing} and MAR~\cite{mar} are two highly related works.
-Diffusion Forcing trains a causal autoregressive model to generate blocks without fully diffusing past ones and implement it on small RNN.
-MAR proposes the diffusion loss to learn the autoregressive conditional distribution on the head of the main Transformer with a small MLP network.
-Differently, \OURS generates each block based on clear past and utilizes the full parameters of Transformer to denoise each block.
+\textbf{Autoregressive Generation on Discrete Tokens.} The iGPT~\citep{iGPT} first proposes autoregressively generating raw image pixels as a raster-scan sequence.
+Most visual autoregressive models~\citep{ramesh2021zero, emu3, parti, ding2021cogview, ding2022cogview2} follow VQGAN~\citep{vqgan}, which pioneers this direction by training an autoregressive transformer on discrete tokens produced by VQVAE~\citep{VQVAE}.
+LlamaGen~\citep{llama-gen} enhances the image tokenizer and scales up the autoregressive transformers building on the latest Llama architecture~\citep{llama}.
+Inspired by RQ-Transformer~\citep{rq-trans}, VAR~\citep{var} proposes the next-scale prediction and obtains good improvement.
+Some subsequent works~\citep{var, li2024controlvar, yao2024car} extend next-scale prediction to text-to-image generation.

-\textbf{Unified Model for Understanding and Generation.} Unified models for visual understanding and generation have recently garnered widespread attention.
-Some early efforts have aimed to align both the visual encoder and visual decoder with pre-trained Large Language Models~\cite{dreamllm, nextgpt}.
-Some works utilize the discrete visual token to unify the image understanding and generation tasks, such as VILA-U~\cite{vila-u}, EMU3~\cite{emu3}, and Show-o~\cite{show-o}.
-Transfusion~\cite{transfusion} tries the first attempt of joint training with language modeling loss and diffusion loss in a single transformer.

-\textbf{World Model.} World models obtain great attention in various domains.
-Genie~\cite{genie} introduces interactive game video simulation by learning latent actions on unlabeled video.
-Unisim~\cite{unisim} builds real-world interaction simulations with web video data. iVideoGPT~\cite{ivideogpt} train an autoregressive transformer on a mixed sequence of tokens organized with visual observations, actions, and rewards.
-Despite the success, world models face challenges in leveraging the powerful generative capabilities of diffusion models due to their non-autoregressive nature.